-As an alternative to preparers including their own social security number on prepared returns, they may use a preparer ID number (PTIN), obtained by filing Form W-7P.
+As an alternative to preparers including their own social security number on prepared returns, they may use a preparer ID number (PTIN), obtained by filing Form W-7P, Application for Preparer Tax Identification Number.
 The number, when issued, will begin with a "P" followed by eight digits with no dashes.
-New York State also allows use of the PTIN.
+NYS also allows use of the PTIN.